 Guard your valuable work

-You need to know the value of your IP, and how to protect it, if you want to succeed and attract investors.
-You may even have IP assets you haven't considered.
+You need to protect your IP if you want to succeed and attract investors.

 TitleDevelop your business plan